How Do I Know If I’m Depressed? Common Signs of Depression

 Changes in Appetite

-Some people lose interest in food, while others may eat more than usual as a way of coping emotionally.
+Some people lose interest in food entirely, while others eat more frequently as a way of coping emotionally.

 Irritability or Emotional Numbness

-Depression does not always present as visible sadness.
+Depression does not always appear as visible sadness.

 irritability